avishaylayani/jenkins_ansible/README.md

         - Port(The port NGINX will be operating on)
         - index file(The basic HTML file that will be displayed by nginx)
         - server(Hostname of the server that will host the html file)
-        - title(Text that will be displayed in the HTML file)
+        - title(Text that will be displayed in the sHTML file)
         - Ansible Credentials - Used for the ansible playbook
     - steps:
         - Installation of Nginx on both Rocky and Debian hosts and starting the service